Find the terms you need

 GP / LP Structure

-The GP/LP structure is a legal model where the General Partner (GP) manages the fund and bears operational responsibility, while Limited Partners (LPs) provide capital and share in the profits with limited liability.
+The GP/LP structure (General Partner / Limited Partner) is the standard legal and operational model for private equity, venture capital, and many institutional funds.
+In this arrangement, the General Partner (GP) manages the fund’s investments and operations, while Limited Partners (LPs) provide most of the capital and share in profits, but have no day-to-day control and limited liability.

 Mandate